geosolutions-it/geonode-training/GN4/010_DJANGO_INTRO.md

     libxslt1-dev libjpeg-dev libpng-dev libpq-dev libgdal-dev \
     software-properties-common build-essential \
     git unzip gcc zlib1g-dev libgeos-dev libproj-dev \
-    sqlite3 spatialite-bin libsqlite3-mod-spatialite libsqlite3-dev
+    sqlite3 spatialite-bin libsqlite3-mod-spatialite libsqlite3-dev libmemcached-dev
 ```

-Since geonode needs a large number of different python libraries and packages, its recommended to use a python virtual environment to avoid conflicts on dependencies with system wide python packages and other installed software.
+Since GeoNode needs a large number of different python libraries and packages, it's recommended to use a python virtual environment to avoid conflicts on dependencies with system-wide python packages and other installed software.
 See also documentation of [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/stable/) package for more information.

 The GeoNode Virtual Environment must be created only the first time.
 You won’t need to create it again everytime.